Hands on: Huawei P40 Pro review

 We think it looks nicer than the Cosmic Grey of the Galaxy S20 series, and it hides fingerprints quite well, giving it a cleaner look than most other phones.

-The power button and volume keys are on the right side of the phone, while the bottom houses the USB Type-C port and the single downward- firing speaker that is quite loud.
-The dual nano SIM tray is also located here and can also be used to expand storage.
-The P40 Pro also supports eSIM profiles.
+The power button and volume keys are on the right side of the phone, while the bottom houses the USB Type-C port and the single downward-firing speaker, which pumps out reasonable audio at a good volume.
+The dual nano SIM tray is also located here, and can also be used to expand storage; the P40 Pro also supports eSIM profiles.

 Features and specs